snapcraft-gui/snapcraft-gui/README.md

 #NOTE:
 Am implementing/adding each feature one by one so, all the features will not work. see the commits log to check what will work and what will not.

-Currently it will not build any snap, that feature is yet to be implemented.

 #ScreenShot